szczurek-lab/amp-challenge-2027/README.md

 # AMP Challenge 2027

-International competition for generative AI in antimicrobial peptide design.
+> International competition for generative AI in antimicrobial peptide design.

 Antimicrobial resistance is one of the most pressing global health challenges.
 This competition invites participants to develop generative models that design novel antimicrobial peptides (AMPs) with activity against a panel of clinically relevant bacterial strains, including multi-drug resistant ESKAPE pathogens.
-Submissions are evaluated on predicted minimum inhibitory concentration (MIC) across five categories spanning broad-spectrum activity, Gram-positive and Gram-negative specificity, MDR activity, and therapeutic selectivity.

 ## Categories